 The first time we found ourselves in this packing-a-punch Northumbrian village, it was quite by accident, when we left Edinburgh one weekend in 2005 with a bit of a hangover.
-Spurning the tedious southbound M6 for a much more interesting looking coastal A1, we were delighted to discover that with any left turn there lay the North Sea and some fabulous town or village.
+Spurning the tedious southbound M6 for a much more interesting looking coastal A1, we were delighted to discover that with any left turn there lay the North Sea and some personality filled town or village.
 Or even island.
-Alnwick, Seahouses, Berwick, Lindesfarne, all quite beautiful and waiting got be admired.
+Alnwick, Seahouses, Berwick, Lindesfarne, all quite beautiful and waiting to be admired.
 We’d a fabulous day exploring beaches, crossing the sea to Holy Island and revelling in stunning castles – Northumberland has over 70 castle sites.
 Dropping down through Bamburgh village and rounding the corner is one of life’s wow moments, your neck tipping back, your eye line rising from the road, across the fields, up the rock, over the castle and on to the glorious expanse of sky above.

-We stayed right next door in the Victoria Hotel and although we’d to jump pretty much back on the road to Scotland for work first thing, we managed to squeeze in a 30mins leg stretch down to the fields by the castle, over the sand dunes and then up to the church.
+We stay right next door in the Victoria Hotel and although we’ve to jump pretty much back on the road to Scotland for work first thing, we manage to squeeze in a 30mins leg stretch down to the fields by the castle, over the sand dunes and then up to the church.
 It’s such SUCH a gorgeous village, honestly, you really must go.
 The view from the dunes to the left of the playing fields is 360 degrees of spectacular, across the village, round to the miles of coastlines, the beach and across the back (front?) of the castle.
-Good seafood restaurants are often, funnily enough, on the coast of this fabulous island of ours, with brisk salty walks just a short distance away.
+Good seafood restaurants are often, strangely enough, on the coast of this fabulous island of ours, with brisk salty walks just a short distance away.
 And there’s little brisker than the wind coming off the North Sea.

-I love Bamburgh, can you tell?
+I adore Bamburgh, can you tell?
 In fact I adore that whole coastline and can’t wait to go back.
 On my To Do list is a kipper buttie at Piper’s Pitch and a platter in the Craster Seafood Restaurant.
 Anyone tried them?

 Next week’s post – Trying out The Old Butchers in Stow on the Wold – yes they do fish, before you ask 😉